airo-ugent/airo-mono/airo-blender/docs/tutorials/02_getting_assets/README.md

 For example, you might be able to train a pretty good croissant detector by cutting and pasting croissants on random images from the internet.
 I guess it all depends on which task you are trying to learn.

-In the following tutorial, we will teach you how you can use what you've learned to created a COCO keypoint dataset.
+In the following tutorial, we will teach you how you can use what you've learned to create a COCO keypoint dataset.